bjw-s-labs/bookshift/README.md

 - `overwrite_existing_files`: overwrite existing destination files when true.
 - `valid_extensions`: list of allowed extensions (e.g. `[".epub", ".kepub"]`).
 - `sources`: list of source definitions; each has a `type` and a `config` block.
+- `concurrency`: optional, number of sources to process in parallel (default 3).

 Example config: